spectrocloud/librarium/content/docs/04-clusters/03-edge/11-deploy-cluster.md

 <WarningBox>

-As a second reminder, *ttl.sh* is a short-lived image registry.
+ *ttl.sh* is a short-lived image registry.
 If you do not use the provider image in your cluster profile within 24 hours of pushing to *ttl.sh*, they will no longer exist and must be re-pushed.
+In a production environment, use a custom registry for hosting provider images.

 </WarningBox>
 <br />